The Gila Wilderness Celebrates Its Centennial!

 The Gila Wilderness at Geronimo Trail Guest Ranch

-Geronimo Trail Guest Ranch lies within the Blue Ranch Wilderness, and while we won’t cross into the Gila Wilderness directly, while at the ranch you can still gaze upon its vast rolling mountainscape from many of our horseback rides.
+Geronimo Trail Guest Ranch lies within the Black Range District, and while we won’t cross into the Gila Wilderness directly, while at the ranch you can still gaze upon its vast rolling mountain scape from many of our horseback rides.
 For instance, several of the trail rides at our ranch take you to the start of the East Fork of the Gila River.
 Also, atop one of our viewpoints, you can gaze upon the Mogollon Mountains which are within the Gila Wilderness boundaries.

 The Mogollon’s contain Whitewater Baldy: the tallest peak within the Mogollon’s at nearly 11,000 feet elevation!
 Finally, in the northeast corner of the Gila Wilderness, you can find Black Mountain (9,303 feet).
 Black Mountain is less than 10 miles from the ranch and is one of our local landmarks.